 The key here is to actively wash your face.
 Does a white T-shirt become clean by just sitting in soapy water?
 No, it needs to be scrubbed to get all the dirt and grime off.
 Same with your skin.

 When you’re done washing your face, your skin should feel soft and dewy.
 It should not feel tight and tacky.
 If you make funny faces and your skin feels a bit tight, then the facial cleanser you are using is likely stripping too much of your natural oils.
 Don’t treat your face like a dinner plate; squeaky clean is not the goal.
-Choose a cleanser that leaves your skin feeling soft and hydrated.
+Choose a gel or milk cleanser that leaves your skin feeling soft and hydrated.

 Essential Step 2: Moisturize to hydrate